 If you have a limited budget, don’t mind being extra careful with your jewelry, and don’t plan on wearing them all the time, then gold vermeil jewelry would be fine to buy.

 I would avoid gold vermeil for pieces you’d wear often, which is a shame because Mejuri has a lot of chic and timeless designsÂ only available in vermeil, such as these chunky hoops.
 But I simply don’t want to worry about accidentally exposing them to water, sweat, skin creams, and sunscreen.
-Because from my experience, they definitely oxidize.
+Because from my experience, they definitely tarnish.

 What do you think of Mejuri?
 Let me know in the comments below.